-- arrive to lessons on time and equipped for learning (see our Uniform and Equipment Guidance) - enter and engage with the lesson entry activity - sit/work silently whilst the register is taken - listen in silence when the member of staff is delivering the lesson - follow all instructions the first time without question - work to the best of their ability without disrupting the learning of others - remain in the classroom for the duration of the lesson, unless instructed otherwise by a member of staff - respect all members of our school community when they are contributing to a lesson student forfeits their right to be in that lesson and will be sent to our Bournside Reintegration Centre (BRC) for a fixed period, including a whole school detention which finishes at 3:45pm.
-Refusal to attend the BRC will result in an escalation of sanction.
-Parents/carers will be informed via Class Charts.
+- arrive to lessons on time and equipped for learning (see our Uniform and Equipment Guidance) - enter and engage with the lesson entry activity - sit/work silently whilst the register is taken - listen in silence when the member of staff is delivering the lesson - follow all instructions the first time without question - work to the best of their ability without disrupting the learning of others - remain in the classroom for the duration of the lesson, unless instructed otherwise by a member of staff - respect all members of our school community when they are contributing to a lesson

-If a student fails to meet any of these simple expectations, they will be issued with a warning to enable them to correct their behaviour.
-If a student persists in exhibiting negative behaviour, their name will be written on the board by the member of staff, as a way of the issuing their final level 1 warning.
+If a student fails to meet any of these simple expectations, they will be issued with a level 1 warning (for their first disruption during a lesson) where behaviour management strategies will be used to enable them to correct their behaviour.
+If a student persists in exhibiting negative behaviour, their name will be written on the board by the member of staff, as a way of the issuing a level 2 (second disruption during a lesson).